tieuandpepper/genai_hackathon/README.md

 - You must generate your own **testbenches** to validate RTL functionality (use of LLMs allowed).
 We have our own testbenches that we will use to evalute your RTL.
 - Once your RTL is verified, use **OpenROAD-flow-scripts** to generate the tapeout-ready GDSII and other physical design files and reports.
 - You can use LLMs to learn how to work with ORFS and use the LLM to write a script to integrate your design into the existing ORFS framework.
-- The provided constraints or specification  of frequency are **relatively relaxed** and should be met without requiring multiple iterations of physical design.
+- The provided constraints or specifications of frequency are relatively relaxed and should be met without requiring multiple iterations of physical design.

 ---